Fisher Price Ready for School: Gameplay

 The game also comes with four pre-printed activity books designed to enhance early learning in math, reading, writing, social skills, and safety.
 A built-in print kit enables children to print pages for additional practice.

 For parents, a second CD-ROM provides expert advice on early childhood development, including a video guide featuring educational specialists discussing school readiness and learning strategies.

 Reception

 The game ranked 7th on PC Data's list of Top-Selling Home Education Software for the first half of 1996.
 It also ranked as the 10th on PC Data's list of top-selling educational games for June 1996.

+Fisher Price Ready for School later appeared on PC Data's sales chart in 1998.